ReSurfEMG/ReSurfEMG/README.md

 ## Automation

-The project comes with several modifications to the default `setup.py`.
+The project comes with several modifications to the typical default `setup.py`.

 At the moment, the support for Anaconda Python is lacking.
 The instructions and the commands listed below will work in Anaconda